paolotous/Face-Recognition/README.md

 The DatasetManager file will loop through each image, convert it to grayscale, crop the face and show you.
 If you're happy with the process and would like to include the image in the dataset then press y otherwise pressing any other key will ignore the image and move on to the next one.

 # Training the Model
 I'm using Scikit-Learn's SVM algorithm, I decided to make a pipeline with PCA as there are too many features.
 I plotted the graph so you would see the minimum number of components recommended by PCA.
-The mode is trained afterwards.
+The model is trained afterwards.

 # Testing
 You can either use some images to test it out or turn on the webcam and check if the model recognizes you.
 Both versions will be in different branches so feel free to try both.